LittleBeasts/documentation/datastructure/map/character.md

-# Properties of a Charakter
+# Properties of a Character

 **Max Hit Points** - Integer value, Total maximal hit points of a character
 **Hit points left** - Integer value < Max Hit Points, Remaining hit poins of a character